ipeaGIT/gtfs2emis/README.md

 ## Emission factor models and pollutants available

-Currently the `gtfs2emis` package provides a computational method to estimate running exhaust emissions factors based on the following emission factor models:
+Currently, the `gtfs2emis` package provides a computational method to estimate running exhaust emissions factors based on the following emission factor models: